honeycombio/beeline-go/README.md

 * [`database/sql`](wrappers/hnysql)
 * [`github.com/jmoiron/sqlx`](wrappers/hnysqlx)

+## Other HTTP frameworks

+If your favorite framework isn't listed here, but supports middleware, look at the [`hnynethttp`](wrappers/hnynethttp) wrapper.
+Chances are, a phrase like ["any middleware in the ecosystem that is also compatible with net/http can be used"](https://github.com/go-chi/chi#middlewares) means that it expects a function that takes a `http.Handler` and returns a `http.Handler`, which is exactly what the `WrapHandler` function in `hnynethttp` does.

+Try that out and see how far you can get with it and appropriate custom fields.

 # Custom Fields

 At any time (once the `*http.Request` is decorated with a Honeycomb event) you can add additional custom fields to the event associated with this request.

 ```golang
 	honeycomb.AddField(req.Context(), "field_name", value)